Police Brutality Lawsuit Loans

 Recent police brutality lawsuits

-Below we have listed some recent police brutality lawsuits and their ultimate outcomes:
+Below, we have listed some recent police brutality lawsuits and their ultimate outcomes:

-• Terence Crutcher v Betty Shelby – Crutcher’s SUV stalled in the middle of the highway.
-Crutcher left his vehicle with his arms in the air and officer Shelby stated she feared for her life and shot him.
-She was acquitted of all charges
+• Terence Crutcher v.
+Betty Shelby – Crutcher’s SUV stalled in the middle of the highway.
+Crutcher left his vehicle with his arms in the air, and Officer Shelby stated she feared for her life and shot him.
+She was acquitted of all charges.

-• Sandra Bland – Bland was found dead in her cell three days after the arrest.
+• Sandra Bland – Bland was found dead in her cell three days after her arrest.
 No charges were filed against any of the county employees.
 Sandra Bland’s family settled the wrongful death lawsuit for $1.9 million.

 Our Satisfied Customers